Via et veritas et vita: Christian theology

 This concept is foundational to Christian theology and the primary mechanism by which the metaphysics of Christianity establish a separation between theological principles of the earlier Judaism and other Abrahamic religions, in addition to Pauline directives not to practice the mitzvot and an establishment of Jesus Christ as divine.

 It appears in John 14:6, written in the late first century, and would, centuries later, become relevant with the debates about the divinity of the Christian messiah and the split that was occurring in the earliest churches between orthodoxy and Arianism.

+The statement has also been interpreted in relation to the distinction between Jesus as a historical human being and Christ as the divine Son in Christian theology.
+Within Johannine theology, the speaker is Jesus, but his words are presented within a Christological framework in which the Son possesses a unique relationship with the Father and shares in the divine identity.
+This interpretation does not, however, imply that Christ or the Holy Spirit is ontologically superior to God the Father: in Trinitarianism, the Father, Son and Holy Spirit are distinct persons but one God, equal in divine nature.
+The statement therefore concerns the Son's unique mediating and revelatory role in relation to the Father rather than a hierarchy of divinity among the persons of the Trinity.

 It asserts that Christ himself and acceptance of his completed work on the cross and subsequent resurrection is the only path or method by which one receives forgiveness of sins, consistent with the Christian belief in original sin, and therefore eternal life of the soul following the death of the corporal body.
 The more liberal interpretations see this verse as an exultation and not a mandatory commandment, believing that any human being will receive eternal reward provided they live an ethical life and treat others according to the principles of the golden rule.
 Some interpretations call for a personal development and growth toward Christ, meaning, toward greater unity and communion with other human beings, while the more orthodox denominations interpret the verse more faithfully to the text as a direct commandment wherein Christ himself is the only true path to salvation.